Mrwatermolen/CSDIY/CS144/week-2/note.md

 Answer: sequence number is used to represent the sequence of segment.
 A data can be divided to plenty of segments that is marked by sequence number in sequence(e.g, [0,1,2,..., end_seq]).
 A set of sequence number is called sequence space.
 * Considering the condition: SWS equals to a and RWS equals to b(We suppose that b le a).
 If sequence space is [0,..., y].
 Sender have sent [0, ..., x-1] segments and been acknowlegdement.
 Then sender send [x, ..., y] and [0, ..., z] segments.
 Receiver receives them successfuly and it's next expects [z+1].
 Unfortantly the acks [x+i, ..., y] and [0, ..., z] are missing, so send will resend [x + 1, ..., y], [0, ..., z] and send [z+1, ..., z+i].
 Receive will accept [z+1, ..., z+i] expecting [z+1], then it will expect [z+i+1].
 If number $x + 1 <= z + i + 1 <= y$, the thing gets a mess.
 * Generally we need SWS + RWS space.

+> sws = 2. sequence space = [0, 1 , 2]. send [0, 1] and get ack 1.
+Take care that ack 0 is retrad. again send [2] and [0]. send [0] is missing.
+But relaying ack 0 comes in. so send [1, 2]. but receiver expect [0]. dead loop. that is ok. loop will be broken while time out. they will close connect or reset.
+No data is wrong.

 #### Select Resend